 Building on these experiences, the 2016 Launceston Easter Community Festival was entitled “Feeding the World – body, mind and soul.”

 As we celebrated the Bread of Life, given freely for us as true and lasting nutrition for our whole being and community, we focussed on Tasmania’s food production opportunities, remembering our responsibility to feed our bodies, minds and souls, to care for the poor and to help believers think and thinkers to believe.
 Special guests included Roy Williams, one of Australia’s emerging public intellectuals who provided a rational, passionate defence of Christian belief and astrophysicist Jeff Zweerink who helps people bridge the perceived science-faith gap as he encourages all to consider the truth of the Bible and how it connects with the evidence of science for intentional design.

-So our story as progressively and excitingly unfolded.
+So our story progressively and excitingly unfolded.
 The festival was renamed Launceston Alive in 2017.
-The 2017 theme is Just in time.
-We invite you to the various festival activities and events in and around Launceston.
+The 2017 theme was Just in time.

 Easter is a time to commemorate and reflect upon the most profound moment in world history.
 The original Easter inspired some of the world’s finest art, music, literature, discovery and innovation.
 It is in this tradition that Launceston Alive seeks to celebrate with a festival of art, music, thought and food.
 We seek to bring people of faith together into unity and cooperation, to engage in a relevant, helpful, relatable way with those still exploring truth, to celebrate Easter as its champion deserves and to assist every individual and group realise fully the wonderful and continuingly transforming power of Easter.